richmahn/en_tn/jol/front/intro.md

 #### What is the Book of Joel about? ####

-In this book, Joel speaks a lot about the "day of Yahweh."
+The main idea in the Book of Joel is "the day of Yahweh."
 This expression is found five times in Joel (1:15; 2:1; 11, 21; and 3:14).

-This phrase is also found in thirteen places in Isaiah, Jeremiah, Ezekiel, Amos, Obadiah, Zephaniah, and Malachi.
-This "day" is the time when Yahweh will judge and punish his people and also the other nations.
-At this time, Yahweh will stop those who rebel and sin against him.
+The people of Israel looked forward to "the day of Yahweh" as a day that Yahweh would judge the nations around them.
+But Joel warns that Yahweh would also judge Israel for being unfaithful to him.
+After judging them, Yahweh will restore his people.

+Joel's message applies to the people of God in the church age.
+For Yahweh says, "I will pour out my Spirit on all flesh" and "everyone who calls on Yahweh will be saved" (2:28 and 2:32, quoted by Peter in Acts 2:17 and 2:21).

 #### How should the title of this book be translated? ####

-"The Book of Joel" may also be called the "The Book about Joel" or "The Sayings of Joel."
+The traditional title of this book is "The Book of Joel" or just "Joel."
+Translators may also call it the "The Book about Joel" or "The Sayings of Joel."
 (See: [[rc://en/ta/man/translate/translate-names]])

 #### Who wrote the Book of Joel? ####

-Very little is known about the prophet Joel, son of Pethuel.
-According to tradition, Joel lived in the time of the northern and southern kingdoms.
-He may have lived during the reign of King Joash of Judah sometime between 650-600 B.C.
-However, most scholars today think that Joel probably lived after the Jews had returned to Judah from Babylonia.
+This book contains the prophecies of an Israelite named Joel, son of Pethuel.
+The book does not indicate when it was written.

 ## Part 2: Important Religious and Cultural Concepts ##